Italian American Human Relations Foundation

 Educating the general public with foreign language programs is another goal the Cultural Center attempts to achieve, not just for the Italian language, but others as well; many foreign languages will be represented.
 Funding for this enlightening Foreign Language Academy will be provided by the government of Italy and other organizations who support such language programs; with an emphasis on “building bridges between people and their cultures.”
 This is intended to create a better understanding and appreciation between cultures.
 One of the attractions the foundation hopes will draw big crowds is the Visual Arts Classrooms and Gallery, where magnificent paintings, sculptures, and other works of art will be on display.
 As an extra benefit, classes will be offered to both adults and children in the fields of visual and graphic arts, utilizing computer technology when necessary.

-Intended for multiple uses year – round, the Exhibit Hall: (a mosaic of culture) has the capability of different identities.
+Intended for multiple uses year-round, the Exhibit Hall: (a mosaic of culture) has the capability of different identities.
 Depending on the event, the Exhibit Hall will be magically transformed, highlighting everything from traveling music exhibits to premier art showings.
-Renting out the Exhibit Hall for fund raisers, private parties, and special events promises to be a clever and potential big source of revenue.
+Renting out the Exhibit Hall for fundraisers, private parties, and special events promise to be a clever and potential big source of revenue.

 Highlighting Frank Sinatra’s, Harry Warren’s, and other musician’s careers will be the main purpose of the Music Hall, where very rare videos will be shown to all who venture to the Cultural Center with their friends and families.
 Sinatra’s historic concert at Madison Square Garden is a perfect example of entertainment awaiting visitors of all races and backgrounds, regardless of your nationality.